hongcankun/aria2-rpc-conf/README-en.md

 [Aria2](https://aria2.github.io/) is a **lightweight** multi-protocol & multi-source command-line **download utility**.
 It supports **HTTP/HTTPS**, **FTP**, **SFTP**, **BitTorrent** and **Metalink**.
 Aria2 can be manipulated via built-in **JSON-RPC** and **XML-RPC** interfaces.

-This project provides configuration files to enable Aria2's JSON-RPC function.
-It also provides script files for configuring the Aria2 RPC environment,  implementing Aria2 RPC server management and auto booting on the Windows platform.
+This project provides configuration file for enabling Aria2's JSON-RPC functionality, as well as script files for the following features on Windows platforms:

+1. Configure the Aria2 RPC environment.
+2. Management of Aria2 RPC services.
+3. Auto booting.
+4. Install Aria2.

 Before using this project, you need to install Aria2 first.
 Please check [Official Website](https://aria2.github.io/) for installation, or use [Scoop](https://github.com/lukesampson/scoop) to install it.
 If Scoop is already installed, you can install Aria2 by executing the following command in CMD: